dbherol/ScanCan/CONTRIBUTING.md

 Please feel free to provide documentation, or contribute to other's documentation!
 As of right now, we would like all of our documentation to be written in markdown files.

 ## FAQ
-Nothing here yet, but please feel free to send any questions to danielbherold@gmail.com.
+Nothing here yet, but please feel free to send any questions to my email.

 ## Get in touch
 Please feel free to raise an issue or contact me at danielbherold@gmail.com for any and all questions/comments.